ExpressionEngine/ExpressionEngine-User-Guide/source/how_to/syntax_highlighting.rst

 *************

 Besides `highlight.js`_ we also recommend `Prism <http://prismjs.com/>`_ and `Rainbow <https://craig.is/making/rainbows>`_.
 While highlight.js allows you to *optionally* specify the language, both Prism and Rainbow **require** that you specify the language.
 Beyond that, they work very similarly to highlight.js.

+.. [#change-in-3.3.0] As of version 3.3.0, ExpressionEngine no longer outputs ugly span tag syntax highlighting for code blocks.